 Amazon divided product categories into two groups: professional and open.
 There are also more than 20 open categories for selling on Amazon, allowing third-party sellers to list products without particular permission.

 Meanwhile, professional categories require approval from Amazon to ensure that the sellers meet standards for product and listing quality and other category-specific requirements.
-So, if you intend to sell products under the professional category, you will need to sign up for a Professional Selling Plan and acquire approval from Amazon to list your product.
+So, if you intend to sell products under the professional category, you will need signing up for a Professional Selling Plan and acquire approval from Amazon to list your product.

 Create a Seller Account on Amazon